Top 10 Drought-Tolerant Grasses for Your Yard

 Photo Credit: Matt Lavin / Flickr / CC BY SA 2.0

 Fountain grass provides an elegant appearance, with clumps of draping leaves and flower spikes that sway in the breeze.
-It prefers dry soils with full sun, making it a great choice for a drought-tolerant yard, but it can thrive in partial shade and most soil conditions.
+It prefers dry soils with full sun, making it an excellent choice for a drought-tolerant yard, but it can thrive in partial shade and most soil conditions.

 USDA Hardiness Zones: 4-10